Streets & Roads

 If you have any question about provincial highways please visit Alberta Transportation

-A Summer Grading program for private driveways is offered by the Public Works Department.
+A program for grading of private residential driveways is offered by the Public Works Department.
 Grading of private driveways takes place at the discretion of the County and when equipment and operators are available to conduct the work.
-After the property owner signs a Residential Driveway Hold Harmless Agreement, an inspection by the Public Works Foreman will determine an estimate of cost.

 Public Works office